igrishaev/dos-and-donts/README.md

 - Take a look at functional languages even you don't have intentions using them in your daily work.

 - You'd better try not modern languages but rather old ones.
-Small-talk, Lisp, OCaml would be a great choice.
+Smalltalk, Lisp, OCaml would be a great choice.

 ### [Workspace](#workspace)